SAP/gigya-flutter-plugin/README.md

 [iOS](https://sap.github.io/gigya-swift-sdk/GigyaSwift/#sso-single-sign-on)

-Please make sure to implement the nessesary steps described for each platform.
+Please make sure to implement the necessary steps described for each platform.

 To initiate the flow run the following snippet.
 ```